v-jucosky/uri-online-judge/README.md

 # URI Online Judge
-Resolução dos problemas da plataforma URI Online Judge
+Solutions for URI Online Judge problems

-Este repositório contém todas as minhas submissões ao URI Online Judge na linguagem Python 3.
-As soluções aqui compiladas foram testadas e aprovadas pelo Judge.
+This repository contains all my submissions to the URI Online Judge platform in Python 3 language.
+The solutions compiled here have been tested and approved by the Judge.